 Learning how to care for a bamboo orchid properly helps it thrive, whether you grow it outdoors or as an indoor plant.
-Native to tropical Asia, the bamboo orchid (Arundina graminifolia or Arundina barbusifolia) grows to 8 feet with reedy stems and evergreen, grass-like leaves up to 1 foot long.
-Its 2- to 3-inch-wide flowers appear in clusters at the stems' tips in summer and autumn, each lasting for about three days.
+Native to tropical Asia, the bamboo orchid (Arundina graminifolia, formerly A. barbusifolia) typically grows 4 to 6 feet tall with reedy stems and evergreen, grass-like leaves up to 1 foot long.
+The 2- to 3-inch-wide flowers appear in clusters at the stems' tips in summer and autumn, each lasting for about three days.

 The bamboo orchid's fragrant blooms vary in color from white to pinkish mauve with a darker purple lip.
-The plant is a perennial only in U.S. Department of Agriculture plant hardiness zones 11 through 12, or in some cases as far north as USDA zone 9.
+The plant is a perennial only in U.S. Department of Agriculture plant hardiness zones 11 and 12, although some selections may overwinter as far north as USDA zone 9.

 Indoor Bamboo Orchid Location